 Treadmill, Coffee, Books and OT

-Ekdam angrez cycle hai sir, farrate se chalti hai ye.
+Parking lot of the hospital teems with bicycles.
+I look for a derelict corner to park my cycle.
+'Ekdam angrez cycle hai sir, farrate se chalti hai ye.
 Hum jaante hain.
-Tees, chalis par to aise hi bhagtee hai.
-A hospital staff informs me as he parks his cycle besides mine.
+Tees, chalis par to aise hi bhagtee hai', a hospital staff informs me as he parks his cycle alongside mine.

-I am late.
-It’s past nine.
 I walk through the labyrinthine corridor leading to the changing room.
 It’s cold and stark like a morgue.
 It smells of odonil sticks.
+A few more doors and I am in the main OT.

-I read the newspaper I’ve brought.
-I begin anaesthetising the first patient as my surgical colleague walks in.
-I read the book.
-Occasionally I read a medical journal online, to break the monotony and to fake an atmosphere of academics.
+Occasionally, I read a medical journal online, to break the monotony and to fake an atmosphere of academics.
 I am restless.
 I think this is my body craving for coffee.
 Coffee is strong.
 I drink it in solitude and silence.
 There is more in the flask.
 I drink it all.
 Coffee accentuates the vague feeling of loss, I feel in a new environment.

 I am yet to know my colleagues well.
 There are no compliant students to listen, helplessly perhaps, to my blabber on astronomy, physics, evolution, psychology, religion and theism, Evidence Based Medicine, Maugham, Orwell and such trifles.
 I have more time to read.
 I finish books faster.

-Do you read two books simultaneously?
-You had a different one, a little while ago.
-Asks a colleague.
+'Do you read two books simultaneously?
+You had a different one, a little while ago', asks a colleague.
+'I finished that.
+I brought two today'.
+She smiles, a little bemused.

 City roads are at their chaotic best as I cycle back home.
 I disembark often.
 I am overcautious.
 I have broken a clavicle a few months back, as I cycled on a highway and was hit by a car.
 I take a side lane now, which was not accessible to me in the morning.
 It passes through a lush residential area.
 There is hardly any traffic here.
-On either side of the road, huge impressive bungalows rear up their massive torsos proudly.
-Arrogant in their isolation and magnificence.
+On either side of the road, huge impressive bungalows rear up their massive torsos proudly - Arrogant in their isolation and magnificence.

 Sky is darkening when I reach home.
 I have run treadmill in morning.
 I do a little exercise, listening to music.
 I prepare a strong cup of coffee.
-The small Bluetooth speaker sits on the kitchen shelf as coffee hisses out of the filter, spreading an alluring aroma in the house.
+The small bluetooth speaker sits on the kitchen shelf as coffee hisses out of the filter, spreading an alluring aroma in the house.
 I have discovered a new song by Abida Parveen.
 Instinctively, I navigate to the share option.
 But then think better of it.

 I read for long hours at home too.
 As night deepens and noise around stills, I return to Faiz.
-I discover, rather rediscover Nazms I had not read for years.
+I discover, rather rediscover, Nazms I had not read for years.
 I attempt a review of the book I have been postponing for long.
 I hit the bed early, and sleep fast for hours.
 An experience that has eluded me for some months.

 I wake up fresh.
 It’s cold as I mount the treadmill.
 But soon I will be sweating like a pig.